Working with Animations in PowerPoint Library

 effect.PresetClassType = EffectPresetClassType.Exit;

-//Save the PowerPoint Presentation as stream
+//Save the PowerPoint Presentation to the file system

 //Create an instance for PowerPoint